Back to Love (Anthony Hamilton album): Critical reception

 Back to Love has received generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 82, based on seven reviews, which indicates "universal acclaim."
-Allmusic editor Andy Kellman found that Back to Love "is clearly viewed as a fresh start, even though it offers no more surprises than Ain't Nobody Worryin' or The Point of It All [...]
+AllMusic editor Andy Kellman found that Back to Love "is clearly viewed as a fresh start, even though it offers no more surprises than Ain't Nobody Worryin' or The Point of It All [...]
 That Back to Love is not a major shake-up is not a bad thing.
 Most of the songs are instantly ingratiating in some way, with none of the lighter, upbeat numbers the least bit out of character.
 There are some sad-cat moments that come very close to the standard Hamilton set."
+The A.V.
+Club critic Evan Rytlewski found that the album "isn't quite the radical makeover of some of Hamilton’s more adventurous peers, it's nonetheless a sterling continuation of the singer's ever-widening palette."

+Mikael Wood from Entertainment Weekly noted that Back to Love was not "as solid as any of his previous six albums, but its high points are the three tunes co-produced by Babyface."
+PopMatters's David Amidon found that Back to Love "might not be the sort of reward fans were hoping for after the longest period between albums Hamilton's major label career has seen, but truthfully just having Hamilton's vocals on a record makes a project enticing and this album is no different."
+Barry Walters from Spin called Back to Love Hamilton's "most finessed album."
+He felt that it "presents songwriting substance as style, and although that might not be flashy, it's mighty refreshing."
+Rob Tannenbaum, writing for Rolling Stone, remarked: "In spartan tracks that evoke but never imitate Al Green and Teddy Pendergrass, Hamilton whispers offers of courtly behavior he says would make Oprah jealous."

 Commercial performance

-The album debuted at number 12 on the US Billboard 200 chart, selling over 63,000 copies in the first week.
-The album has sold 372,000 copies in the US as of February 2016.
+Back to Love debuted at number twelve on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart, selling over 63,000 copies in the first week.
+By February 2016, the album had sold 372,000 copies in the United States.

-Singles

-The album's lead single "Woo", which was released on October 11, 2011.

-The album's second single "Pray for Me" was released on March 27, 2012.

-The album's third single "Best of Me" was released on February 4, 2013.